-Once you have pinpointed the finer details of your campaign, I suggest testing messaging elements based on predefined criteria, such as conversion rate, Average Order Value and Customer Lifetime Value.
+Once you have pinpointed the finer details of your campaign, test messaging elements based on predefined criteria, such as conversion rate, Average Order Value and Customer Lifetime Value.

-While there are numerous ways to achieve valid messaging test results — both pre-launch and post-launch — I have had the best success with post-launch messaging testing with conversion optimization through A/B split testing, multivariate testing or a combination of both.
-I usually start with A/B split tests to establish a control, then roll into multivariate to ensure the elements within the control are optimal.
+While there are numerous ways to achieve valid messaging test results — both pre-launch and post-launch — you might have the best success with post-launch messaging testing with conversion optimization through A/B split testing, multivariate testing or a combination of both.
+Start with A/B split tests to establish a control, then roll into multivariate to ensure the elements within the control are optimal.